 Catch up with James A. Owen

 Author of the Imaginarium Geographica books.
 Creator of the Starchild comics.
 Superman enthusiast.
-Author, motivational speaker, and entrepreneur.
+Author, motivational speaker (kind of like those football motivational speaker types you hear about), and entrepreneur.
 James A. Owen is many things but he is also a friend of my dad and his family, seeing how my grandpa was James’s eighth-grade teacher.
 He comes up from Arizona for Comic Con in September, and I’ve always made it a point to say hi to him at some time and swing by his booth.
 And he’s always glad to see me.
 At this most recent con, James was also on the ‘Behind the Glasses’ panel with Jake.

 Meet up with and hang out with old friends